DIPlib/diplib/README.md

 Note that on some platforms, the Python module requires the *DIPlib* library to build as a dynamic load library (`-DDIP_SHARED_LIBRARY=On`, which is the default).

+The `PYDIP_INSTALL_PATH` option defaults to the system-wide site packages directory for the selected version of Python.
+To obtain the user-specific site packages directory, use the following shell command: `python3 -m site --user-site`.
+The output can be used for the PyDIP installation path for users that cannot or do not want to install in the system-wide directory.
+For example:

+    cmake /path/to/dip/root/directory -DCMAKE_INSTALL_PREFIX=$HOME/dip -DPYDIP_INSTALL_PATH=$(python3 -m site --user-site)

 The `apidoc` target requires that *Doxygen* be installed, the target will not be available if it is not.
 The `dum` target requires that *Pandoc* be installed, the target will not be